 PGR14.4.8 In the event that the technology does not permit any remote/online element of the viva to be conducted with the involvement of all parties to a satisfactory standard, eg visual contact is lost between the parties, the viva should be stopped and rearranged.

-Additional guidance to examiners about assessing theses (PPTX) that include research outputs within the body of the work to be assessed is available here, which includes a short video.
+View additional guidance to examiners about assessing theses (PPTX) which include research outputs within the body of the work to be assessed and a short video.

 PGR14.5 Outcome recommendation report (RD12) and written feedback for the candidate